WooCommerce offers tons of advantages to online store owners that operate in internationally-oriented ecommerce markets.

 Navigate to Products > All Products, hover over an item, and click the Edit link.
 Next, scroll down to the Product data section and click on the Advanced tab.
 From here, you can use the Menu Order option to set the exact position of this item.

 Ideally, you want to present these product details in an effective way on your site’s front-end for a number of reasons.
 For example, if you sell to customers across the world, this might simply be to comply with information transparency regulations of each country you’re selling in.
 These regulations can differ significantly from country to country.
+It might help to have a child theme, similar to Divi, for vastly different sites.

 By customizing your WooCommerce product page layout, you can organize all of this information in a visually-appealing way.
 This tells the customers that you prioritize getting important product information across, which is great for enhancing your brand image and reputation.